Enhanced negative capacitance in La-doped Pb(Zr$_{0.4}$Ti$_{0.6}$)O$_3$ ferroelectric capacitor from tuning of bias voltage pulse: Experimental Details

 For the measurement of the ferroelectric hysteresis loops, the bias voltage ($V$) was applied perpendicular to the film surface and therefore, the corresponding electric field $\textbf{E}\parallel[001]$ and $\textbf{E}\parallel[111]$.
 We employed standard triangular bipolar voltage pulse from a ferroelectric hysteresis loop tester (Precision LC-II of Radiant Inc.) for measuring the polarization ($P$) versus voltage ($V$) hysteresis loops.
 We have used a probe station to position the probes right onto the center of the top electrodes.
-Even if there is a slight variation in thickness of the top electrode from the center to the edge, it has not affected the measurement and the data significantly.
 We have repeated the measurements using different top electrodes and negligible variation in the ferroelectric hysteresis loop shape as well as in the magnitude of the saturation polarization could be noticed.